LI'S

 It is my belief that the optimal treatment of sports injuries are often a combination of multiple modalities like acupuncture, herbal therapy, and other interventions, like physical therapy, and physical conditioning.

-The final and most important element to any treatment is balancing the patient’s body energetically.
-By using the diagnostic tools of TCMany underlying imbalanceswill be assessed and a tailored treatment plan specific to the needs of your body will be developed.
+any underlying imbalances will be assessed and a tailored treatment plan specific to the needs of your body will be developed.
 Effective treatments will be achieved by applying multiple healing methods acupuncture, moxibustion, cupping when necessary to balance the systems in your body.

 On average patients are advised to have 2-3 treatments for 2-4 weeks and then are re-evaluated for treatment completion or continue treatment.